Romaine lettuce outbreak update: 98 people sick in 22 states - WBBJ TV

 NEW YORK (AP) — The food poisoning outbreak linked to romaine lettuce has spread to three more states.

-Health officials on Friday said they now have reports of 98 cases in 22 states, with the addition of Tennessee, Mississippi and Wisconsin.
+Health officials on Friday said they now have reports of 98 cases in 22 states, with the addition of Mississippi, Tennessee and Wisconsin.
 The outbreak is blamed on E. coli bacteria in romaine lettuce grown in Yuma, Arizona.

 The Centers for Disease Control and Prevention says the bacteria strain behind the outbreak tends to cause more serious illnesses.
 Forty-six people have been hospitalized, including 10 with kidney failure.
 The most recent illness began a week ago.
 No deaths are reported.